aws/s2n-tls/docs/USAGE-GUIDE.md

 # Examples

-To understand the API it may be easiest to see examples in action.
+To understand the API it may be easiest to see examples in action. s2n's [bin/](https://github.com/awslabs/s2n/blob/master/bin/) directory includes an example client (s2nc) and server (s2nd)..